 We thought having him cared for at home by a cat sitter is best on this occasion.
+It is better than just finding cat feeding service near me.
 We know his routine will be followed and he will be safe and comfortable.
 He’ll be in his own space, with familiar smells and spaces a better alternative to a cattery.

 Cat minders in the local media

 We heard about HouseSitMatch through the local media in Southern Spain.
 We know they take care in vetting their pet sitters.
+It’s a great cat minding cattery alternative and we like that.
 What is more their cat sitters are cat lovers. they do the cat minding for free in exchange for free accommodation.

 The company seemed to have a good reputation for taking care in finding reliable house sitters.
 The whole pet house sitting idea is a good idea and we thought it might work for us and Milo.

 We want to make sure we have him for a long time to come.
-Cat minding is a good choice for us this time round, and probably for the future.
+Cat sitting is a good choice for us this time round, and probably for the future.